Braves vs. Tigers Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Zach McKinstry and others are available when the Atlanta Braves visit the Detroit Tigers at Comerica Park on Monday at 6:40 PM ET.
+You can see player prop bet odds for Ronald Acuna Jr., Spencer Torkelson and others on the Atlanta Braves and Detroit Tigers before their matchup at 6:40 PM ET on Tuesday at Comerica Park.

 Bet on this matchup or its props with BetMGM!